 Salem Lutheran School provides many activities for students to get involved in.
 Whether your child is interested in academic clubs or athletics, they will find a way to get involved and grow academically, spiritually, and socially at Salem.
 As our children grow and move into upper grades, they have more opportunities to participate in additional activities and take on more responsibilities in the school community.

 At Salem, we want to meet the interests of our students outside of the standard offerings.
-We offer a variety of programming such as Soccer Shots (preschool), Music and Movement (preschool), Mad Science (K-6), and Crayola Imagine Arts Academy (K-6).
-We are adding more opportunities based on an interest survey given to our students.
-This spring, we are offering a Photography Class.
-Starting in the fall of 2023, we will offer Cooking Classes, Chess Club, and will continue Photography.
+We offer a variety of programming such as Soccer Shots (preschool), Building Blocks Baseball (preschool), Music Kids (Preschool-8th), Photography Phun (5-8), Chess Club (4-8), and Archery (5-8).
+We add more opportunities yearly based on an interest survey given to our students.

 Every Wednesday afternoon at Salem, a group of students, staff, and faculty gather in Salem Chapel for a time of praise and worship.
 This weekly event is an essential part of the life of the school, providing a time for everyone to come together and focus on God.
 The chapel is filled with the sounds of hymns and prayers, and the atmosphere is one of joy and peace.
 As part of Chapel, students and staff have Faith Families.
 Once a month, groups of Pre-K through 8th graders meet to share in the joy of Jesus and focus on our annual school theme.

 This program provides an excellent opportunity for children in grades 5-8 to learn and perform music while also being a part of a group.
 Students have the opportunity to play wind and percussion instruments.
 Twice a year, they perform at Lutheran South.
 The band performs at school events such as Veterans Day, the school musical and a spring concert.
 The band instructor comes to us from Lutheran South and select students are invited to play with the Lutheran South Junior Winds.